CFB Comox: Military use

 19 Wing also includes the 19 Air Maintenance Squadron, and a number of other organizations.

 CFB Comox is the location of the Canadian Forces School of Search and Rescue, where all para-rescue specialists in the Canadian Forces, known as Search And Rescue Technicians or "SAR Techs", undergo training.

 CFB Comox serves as a forward operating base for temporary deployments of the McDonnell Douglas CF-18 Hornet fighter-interceptor.

 Every April, the Snowbirds practice at 19 Wing Comox.

-CFB Comox is used by the Royal Canadian Air Cadets for glider and powered flight training, training glider pilots on Schweizer SGS 2-33As and housing the cadets training on Cessna 172s respectively in the summer months.
+CFB Comox is used by the Royal Canadian Air Cadets for glider and powered flight training, training glider pilots on Schweizer SGS 2-33A's and housing the cadets training on Cessna 182's respectively in the summer months.
 Training for the Advanced Aviation Air Cadet Course is also hosted at CFB Comox.
-An annex of CFB Comox, Annex A "Goose Spit", is used by the Royal Canadian Sea Cadets for CSTC HMCS Quadra where 600 sea cadets undergo training in the basic trades of music (combined with Army and Air cadets), gunnery, boatswain, and sail.
-It also trains cadets in three specialty trades marine engineering, shipwright, and silver sail.
+An annex of CFB Comox, Annex A "Goose Spit", is used by the Royal Canadian Sea Cadets for CTC HMCS Quadra where 600 sea cadets undergo training in the basic trades of music (combined with Army and Air cadets), gunnery, boatswain, and sail.
+It also trains cadets in three specialty trades; marine engineering, shipwright, and Silver Sail.
 The annex is also host to the local Canadian Forces Sail Association.

 CFB Comox is planned to be one of the two Canadian bases operating armed drones in the late 2020s, the other being CFB Greenwood in Nova Scotia.